 Our two guiding principles when we started our project were anti-discrimination and financial inclusion.
-By keeping our costs to an absolute minimum and not charging players for games or training where we could we managed to bring together individuals from communities who would otherwise probably never have met through a shared love of football.
+By keeping our costs to an absolute minimum and not charging players for games or training where we can we manage to bring together individuals from communities who would otherwise probably never have met through a shared love of football.

 In 2011, the team moved from semi-regular football to a structured 11-a-side team which joined the Scottish Unity Football League.
 The Club has raised lots of interest in Glasgow and beyond since 2011 and results have improved on and off the park since.

 During 2012 the The Club also received funding from Sported, the leading UK sport for development charity, and in 2013, received funding from the Big Lottery Fund's Young Start Fund and Awards For All funds to create community projects in Glasgow.
 ‘Kick Off Together’ with United Glasgow Football Club brought together 60 participants from a variety of disadvantaged groups to offer them opportunities they may otherwise have been denied through sports sessions, first aid and coaching qualifications and a college access qualification.
 We also developed the United Glasgow Communities Cup and a "play for a pound" 7-a-side league which aimed to remove the barriers to semi-competitive football for individuals who were not active.

 The largest growth in 2014 was the rapid progression of our women's football who moved from a group in the Kick Off Together programme and an informal drop-in session to joining the Scottish Women's Football League in March 2015.
 A second men's team was added to the Club in September 2014 as well.